TEALSK12/2nd-semester-introduction-to-computer-science/units/1_unit/06_lesson/lesson.md

 ## Materials/Preparation
 * [Project Spec]
 * [Mad Libs - Example Code]
-* Create a list of possible parts of speech for students to use (noun, verb, adjective, adverb, proper noun, etc)
 * Practice running the example code
 * Read through the project specifications so that you can completely communicate the requirements of the project